Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 Another large change that Ruvaak makes is changing crafting so that you need forging manuals to craft new items.
 [Heim -Smithing Tweaks and Lightweight overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/54207) also makes some more tweaks to make smithing more rewarding.
 For those not wanting to invest in crafting, you will find forgemasters across Skyrim ready to [Honed Metal](https://www.nexusmods.com/skyrimspecialedition/mods/61015) for the right price.

 Alchemy can do more than providing fancy potions and  [Badass Alchemist's Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/42030) shows you how powerful alchemy can be.
+Besides new alchemical items, [Powerful Potions and Poisons](https://www.nexusmods.com/skyrimspecialedition/mods/32999) makes poisons a force to be reckoned but note that also your enemies can use poisons against you thanks to [NPCs Use Potions](https://www.nexusmods.com/skyrimspecialedition/mods/67489).
+It's wise to always keep one or two ``Cure Poison`` potions with you.
+Some Alchemists might think that eating ingredients is a good way to learn the effects of them, I would advice against that as some effects might permanently affect you till you cure it.
+[Player Stats](https://www.nexusmods.com/skyrimspecialedition/mods/67622) will show you the effects if you ignore that advice.
+You can open the menu with ``NumPad Enter``

 > BOOOOM "That sounds like a very effective method to come by a pig demon in the wild"